thefinnlab/psyanim-docs/hello_psyanim_2.md

     npm install --global http-server
 ```

+Note: If you're on linux / macOS, you may need to prepend 'sudo' to the start of global npm install commands and have appropriate privileges to install packages globally, such as 'http-server' above.

 ### a.
 In the 'hello-psyanim2' directory we created in the previous step, create a new experiment using the Psyanim CLI:

 ```bash